 Diabetic neuropathy is a type of nerve damage that can occur if you have diabetes.
 High blood sugar (glucose) can injure nerves throughout your body.
 Diabetic neuropathy most often damages nerves in your legs and feet.

 Depending on the affected nerves, diabetic neuropathy symptoms include pain and numbness in the legs, feet and hands.
 It can also cause problems with the digestive system, urinary tract, blood vessels and heart.
 Some people have mild symptoms.
 But for others, diabetic neuropathy can be quite painful and disabling.

 Diabetic neuropathy is a serious diabetes complication that may affect as many as 50% of people with diabetes.
 But you can often prevent diabetic neuropathy or slow its progress with tight blood sugar control and a healthy lifestyle.

 This type of neuropathy may also be called distal symmetric peripheral neuropathy.
-It's the most common form of diabetic neuropathy.
-Your feet and legs are often affected first, followed by your hands and arms.
+It's the most common type of diabetic neuropathy.
+It affects the feet and legs first, followed by the hands and arms.
 Signs and symptoms of peripheral neuropathy are often worse at night, and may include:

 - Numbness or reduced ability to feel pain or temperature changes

 - Extreme sensitivity to touch — for some people, even a bedsheet's weight can be painful